1amt0ny/Feedback_Control_for_Autonomous_Tractor_Navigation/README.md

 ---

+## Dubins Vehicle Model
+I used the Dubins vehicle model as the foundation for simulating the trajectory of an autonomous tractor in 2D space.
+The Dubins model is a simplified kinematic representation of a non-holonomic vehicle, such as a car or tractor, that moves at a constant forward speed (or bounded speed) and has a bounded turning radius.
+It is commonly used in path planning and control for ground vehicles where constraints on curvature and orientation apply.

+### Vehicle Kinematics
+The state of a Dubins vehicle is represented by the tuple ($`x,y,\phi`$), where:
+- $`x,y`$: Position in 2D space
+- $`\phi`$: Heading angle (orientation with respect to the x-axis)

+The vehicle evolves according to the following differential equations:

+$`\left[
+\begin{aligned}
+\dot{x} &= u \cdot \cos(\phi) \\
+\dot{y} &= u \cdot \sin(\phi) \\
+\dot{\phi} &= \omega
+\end{aligned}\right]
+`$

+Where:
+- $`u`$: Linear (forward) velocity
+- $`\omega`$: Angular (turning) velocity

+These equations are implemented in the MATLAB function `car.m`, which is solved over time using `ode45` to simulate motion.

+### Why Use the Dubins Model?
+This model is ideal for:
+- Capturing realistic motion constraints of wheeled mobile robots,
+- Evaluating nonlinear controllers (e.g., Lyapunov-based) in trajectory-following tasks,
+- Simulating behavior without the overhead of full dynamic modeling (e.g., friction, mass, etc.)

+Its simplicity allows clear analysis of path feasibility, tracking performance, and controller behavior in constrained environments like farming fields.

+---

 ## Control Theory
 ### Nonlinear Controller
 This control strategy is based on Lyapunov stability analysis, detailed in the paper: